Fukaya Categories as Categorical Morse Homology: Introduction

 Putting the above together, we obtain an exact triangle of functors

 where the initial map is the counit of the adjunction, and the middle map is the unit of the adjunction.
-Thus we have a semiorthogonal decomposition of $\Perf F(M)$ by the two full subcategories $\Perf F_C(M), \Perf F(M^\circ)$ with the semiorthogonality $\Perf F_C(M)^\perp \simeq \Perf F(M^\circ)$, $\Perf F_C(M) \simeq {}^\perp \Perf F(M^\circ)$.
+Thus we have a~semiorthogonal decomposition of $\operatorname{Perf} F(M)$ by the two full subcategories $\operatorname{Perf} F_C(M)$, $\operatorname{Perf} F(M^\circ)$ with the semiorthogonality $\operatorname{Perf} F_C(M)^\perp \simeq \operatorname{Perf} F(M^\circ)$, $\operatorname{Perf} F_C(M) \simeq {}^\perp \operatorname{Perf} F(M^\circ)$.

-We will develop a generalization of the above picture where we allow the cell $C\subset M$ to be coisotropic rather than Lagrangian.
-The geometric constructions and formal consequences are similar, with the main new development that the full subcategory $\Perf F_C(M)$ will no longer be generated by a single object.
-In the section immediately following, we motivate the general pattern with the formalism of d\'evissage for constructible sheaves.
+We will suggest a~generalization of the above picture where we allow the cell $C\subset M$ to be coisotropic rather than Lagrangian.
+The geometric constructions and formal consequences should be similar, with the main new development that the full subcategory $\operatorname{Perf} F_C(M)$ no longer should be generated by a~single object.
+In the section immediately following, we motivate the general pattern with the formalism of recollement for constructible sheaves.